 What to Look For

-The Freelander used to have a distinctly second rate reliability record, but the Freelander 2 has improved things hand over fist.
+The Freelander used to have a distinctly second rate reliability record, but the Freelander 2 has improved things by leaps and bounds.
 Check if a tow bar has been fitted and also check the tyres for odd wear patterns.
 Although the Freelander 2 is very capable off road, there are limits to its ground clearance so inspect the underside for signs of damage to the suspension, exhaust and front valance.
 The diesel engine is a tough unit and if you're test driving the car on a cold day, don't be afraid if the Stop/Start system fails to kick in.
 The engine is programmed to keep running at temperatures below three degrees Celsius.
 The lower dash plastics can scratch easily and make sure the glove box hinges are still in requisite order.

 On the Road